-- What do accountability systems look like in other states/cities/regions? - Identify best authorization and reauthorization practices in other places.

-- Study current application and authorization processes. - Review past applications. - Review reauthorization applications, PED analysis of applications, and final results. - Research responsibilities and duties of authorizers in statute and administrative code.

-- Applications (found on PED website). - Applications for locally-chartered schools. - Statute and rules regarding authorizer responsibilities and duties
+Historical/Literature Review: What do accountability systems look like in other states/cities/regions?
+Identify best authorization and reauthorization practices in other places.
+In-State Review: Study current application and authorization processes.
+Review past applications.
+Review reauthorization applications, PED analysis of applications, and final results.
+Research responsibilities and duties of authorizers in statute and administrative code.
+Data Required: Applications (found on PED website).
+Applications for locally-chartered schools.
+Statute and rules regarding authorizer responsibilities and duties --- --- ---

 Expected Outcome of Research: Identify gaps/areas of accountability and recommend ways in which the current system of accountability can be bolstered to improve student outcomes, including duties of authorizers that impose more supervision for low-performing schools.

-Assessments and Student Outcome Data

-Research Problem: In the past 10 years, the state has administered three different summative assessments: The New Mexico Standards Based Assessment (NMSBA), the Partnership for Assessment of Readiness for College and Careers (PARCC), and most recently the Transition Assessment for Math and English Language Arts (TAMELA).
-This year, students will take a new assessment called the New Mexico Measures of Student Success and Achievement (NM-MSSA).
-In addition, PED is requiring schools to submit interim assessment data (BOY, MOY, EOY).
-Is the new summative assessment, NM-MSSA, a quality assessment and how will it measure student proficiency?
-Can summative and interim student data show a different picture of student outcomes in New Mexico?

-- Research best practices for summative assessments, including pros and cons various types (computer-adaptive, computer-based, paper-based, grade-level standards, gradeindependent). - Research other states, like Alaska, Florida, Oklahoma, that are administering statewide interim assessments.

-- Research NM-MSSA (Cognia) and why this summative assessment was chosen (contract, cost, goal, and expected outcomes). - Research Istation and why this summative assessment was chosen (contract and cost). - Compare and contrast interim assessments that are recommended/required by PED for SY 21-22: MAP (NWEA); i-Ready (Curriculum Associates); STAR (Renaissance Learning); iMSSA (Cognia) PED's selected interim assessment-free for districts and charter schools to use; Inspect (Illuminate); ISIP (I station).

-- Spring 2022 summative assessment data (NM-MSSA). - Conversations with PED staff (Lynn Vazquez) on decision to use NM-MSSA and contract with Cognia. - Sample questions from test for grade levels. - Interim data: not necessarily reliable as schools could use any of the recommended interims for school year 2021-22.
+Analyst(s): Garcia Assessments and Student Outcor ne Data Partnership for Assessment of Readiness for College This year, students will take a new assessment called s administered three different summative assessments: The and Careers (PARCC), and most recently the Transition Ass the New Mexico Measures of Student Success and Achieve the new summative assessment, NM-MSSA, a quality asses picture of student outcomes in New Mexico? essment for Math and English Language Arts (TAMELA). ment (NM-MSSA).
+In addition, PED is requiring schools to Historical/Literature Review: Research best practices for summative assessments, including pros and cons various types (computer-adaptive, computer-based, paper-based, grade-level standards, grade-independent).
+Research other states, like Alaska, Florida, Oklahoma, that are administering statewide interim assessments.
+In-State Review: Research NM-MSSA (Cognia) and why this summative assessment was chosen (contract, cost, goal, and expected outcomes).
+Research Istation and why this summative assessment was chosen (contract and cost).
+Compare and contrast interim assessments that are recommended/required by PED for SY 21-22: MAP (NWEA); i-Ready (Curriculum Associates); STAR (Renaissance Learning); iMSSA (Cognia) PED's selected interim assessment-free for districts and charter schools to use; Inspect (Illuminate); ISIP (I station).
+Data Required: Spring 2022 summative assessment data (NM-MSSA).
+Conversations with PED staff (Lynn Vazquez) on decision to use NM-MSSA and contract with Cognia.
+Sample questions from test for grade levels.
+Interim data: not necessarily reliable as schools could use any of the recommended interims for school year 2021-22.